‘You don’t know who I am?’

 And the script is just amazing.
 It feels so alive, as though Boucher was enjoying writing this so much.
 It’s hard to describe the ‘tone’ of this one – it’s not overtly comic, nor light (when you compare it to the scripts he wrote before and after this episode) but it is very…human.
 Something that is about how people behave with each other.
 Relationships, and contrasts.
 Interactions with people present, and conflicts between people who are not.
 Take Bayban’s line ‘What do you mean, “after Blake”?
 I was working my way up that list before he crept out of his creche.
 WORKING my way up.
 I didn’t take any political shortcuts.’
 It’s fabulous dialogue, and works so well because it’s played against someone else on the other side of the conflict.
 Bayban V Blake, Vila V the designer, the ‘old’ crew V the ‘new’ crew, Vila V Kerril, Tarrant V the crew, Vila V Sherm, Bayban V Norl – these contrasting character duels drive everything in this episode.

 Avon and Cally team up.
-It’s the first time we’ve seen them working together closely since the later part of series 2.
-But they complement each other so well.
+It’s the first time we’ve seen them working together closely since the later part of season B. But they complement each other so well.
 They are both aloof in their own ways – I mentioned Cally’s own brand of detachment earlier, but her less assertive persona allows her to quietly gain the upper hand, when it comes to verbal sparing.
 ‘Its a pity we’re not as reliable as Zen.
 ‘But I thought you were.’
 Another great line.

 Watching the location footage reminded me of what good material they got out of traveling a good distance away from London.
 Gouthwaite Reservoir features predominantly here, and I’m guessing some of the old mines located on Hebden Moor.
 (1) (2)